nstecker16/in250-java-development/to-do.md

 # To Do

+## General

+- [ ] Create README.md
+- [ ] Create unit-objectives.md to outline what each assignment's objectives are

-## Unit 1
+## Unit 1 Assignment

-- [ ] Declare strings that outline student information from assignment guidelines
+- [X] Declare strings that outline student information from assignment guidelines
 - [ ] Declare constant variables for prices and AI parameters
 - [ ] Convert the string value for Units Taken to an integer data type and place the converted numeric value into a separate numeric variable
 - [ ] Increment above variable by 1